Bodhinaut/django_projects/README.md

 * In the settings.py file you can edit the ENGINE parameter used for DATABASES To create an actual model, we use a class structure inside of the relevant applications models.py file

-* This will all feel very natural if you have some SQL experience, but in case you don’t let’s quickly review what a SQL database is like!

 * SQL operates like a giant table, with each column representing a field, and each row representing an entry.